Search blog:

 • Option for greater financial flexibility during times of economic uncertainty or when the company has a shortage of liquid funds.

-• Accommodating different shareholders’ interests and preferences.
+• Different shareholders’ interests and preferences can be accommodated.

 2. Benefits for shareholders